Purcell Trench Company

 Fire needs fuel, oxygen and heat.
 I like to find two dry, larger pieces of wood.
 They provide mass and support for the tinder.
-For the chilly and damp October fire to the right, I used a small hunters saw to cut two pine pieces.
-The tinder is lodgepole pine needle bundles.
+For the chilly and damp October fire to the left, I used a small hunters saw to cut two pine pieces.
+The tinder was lodgepole pine needle bundles.
 Gather a good pile.
 The large pine chunks retain heat, control air flow and keep the tinder from rolling out of order.
 Soon, small sticks can be added.
 The two large sticks keep the small fire from collapse and oxygen starvation.

 Except for boiling water, cooking is largely done inches over coals.
-In this photograph, the Streamside Travelers Grill is properly located at the back of a modest fire ring, about two to six inches above the fire.
+In this photograph, right, the Streamside Travelers Grill is properly located at the back of a modest fire ring, about two to six inches above the fire.
 This is a hot fire for boiling the kettle with chimney/reflector rock and open front for longer pieces of wood.
 An active fire is maintained near the opening at the front.
 Most of the wood fed into this fire (for a couple or solo user) will be a half inch to two inches in diameter.
 As needed, coals are pushed under the grill at the back of the fire ring.
 This is why a narrower grill is better, unless you need the surface area.

 Campfire heat can exceed 1,000 degrees F., quite a bit hotter than the family stove.
 It is helpful to cook at home and pay attention to the heat in your pans and burners, test fire heat by holding your hand near the grill.
 Most good campfire cooks are good cooks.
 They cook at home and have several recipes they can prepare anywhere.